Yes if you hold certain passports you are eligible to get on arrival visa.

 Visa requirements:

-Should be nationals or hold passports from either of these 19 countries or territories:
+Should be nationals or hold passports from either of the 19 countries or territories mentioned below :

 Andorra | Australia | Brunei |